 Tenured faculty, tenure-track faculty, and faculty with renewable teaching appointments at Harvard are welcome to propose courses for the Program in General Education.

+Gen Ed courses should be designed for Harvard College students.
 Ideally, a suitable Gen Ed course will satisfy the following general principles (this is meant to be a helpful guide, not hard and fast criteria):

 - course is geared toward non-specialists